BryanKCodes/tp/docs/UserGuide.md

 : An organized practice match between two teams, used to test strategies and evaluate players.

 **Rank-Ordered Team**
 : A team automatically created by the `group` command.
 It is formed by selecting the highest-ranked available players for each of the five required roles, while ensuring no duplicate champions.
-The algorithm selects the highest-ranked available player for each role when forming teams, meaning Team 1 will contain the highest-ranked players, Team 2 will contain the next-highest-ranked players, and so on.
-This creates balanced, tiered teams (Team 1 > Team 2, etc.).
+The algorithm selects the highest-ranked available player for each role when forming teams, meaning Team 1 will contain the highest-ranked players per role, Team 2 will contain the next-highest-ranked players per role, and so on.
+This creates tiered teams (Team 1 > Team 2, etc.).

 [Back to Top](#summonersbook-user-guide)